FelipeSSac/cpf-checker/README.md

 - You will need to have some package manager installed at your computer too. (npm, yarn)

-- Then clone this repository.

-- On You project folder, open the CLI and type:
+- On You project folder, open the command line and type:

 ```bash
 # Run to install dependencies.